1

 My planet chose Path B 4,297 years ago.
 We’re doing fine.

 The math is simple.
 Even for humans.
+(Especially for humans, because you invented math and then refused to use it.)

-While you read this, 200 people died of preventable diseases.
-(150,000 per day = 104 per minute.)
+While you read this chapter, over 2,000 people died of preventable diseases.
+(150 thousand per day = 104 per minute.)
+They did not get a vote on which path you chose.

 Make up your mind.
 There’s no Door C.